 There are two categories of workers in every workplace: excluded and non-exempt.
 Employees who are excluded from minimum wage and overtime pay provisions are known as the former.
-This is since excluded workers are paid on a salary rather than by the hour, and they serve in executive or technical positions.
-Year-end incentives are often given to exempt workers to compensate for the type of job they do, as well as any extra work.
+This is because excluded workers are paid on a salary rather than by the hour and serve in executive or technical positions.
+Year-end incentives are often given to exempt workers to compensate for the type of job they do and any extra work.
 A California Employment Attorney might be able to get you through the process of reclaiming your employment rights.

 Most employers are required by California labor laws to obey such regulations, such as paying overtime, recording hours, and offering rest breaks.
-The statute, on the other hand, allows for a number of significant exceptions to these provisions.
+The statute, on the other hand, allows for several significant exceptions to these provisions.
 An employee who is excluded from one or more of these exceptions is known as an exempt employee in most situations.